Sunday, 13 of October of 2024

 by Dennis Fritzinger

-In Marge Piercy’s utopia in Woman On The Edge of Time, she posits small communities where, when decisions are made, there’s a member who puts on a mask —Oak mask, Trout mask, Owl mask— and speaks for the speechless.
-Gary Snyder suggests that’s what poets do, that’s one of poetry’s functions.
+In Marge Piercy’s utopia in Woman On The Edge of Time, she posits small communities where, when decisions are made, there’s a member who puts on a mask —Oak mask, Trout mask, Owl mask— and speaks for the speechless. suggests that’s what poets do, that’s one of poetry’s functions.

 Poets, by being able to speak for nature, have a guiding mission within the environmental movement.
 But too often as poets we have been undercut by long-winded explainers who say they have the most credible information.
 But what of having someone around to actually help us understand how studying ecology leads to studying poetry?